 What about steam holes and distribution?
-There are a total of 29 grooves in the soleplate that each contain two steam holes, except in the grooves at the bottom which contain 3 each.
+There are a total of 29 grooves in the soleplate that each contains two steam holes, except in the grooves at the bottom which contain 3 each.
 This gives you a total of 62 steam vents placed around the perimeter of the iron to ensure that steam is applied where it is best served.

-If you follow the recommended instructions and clean it regularly, you shouldn’t have any problems with build up or brown spots.
+If you follow the recommended instructions and clean it regularly, you shouldn’t have any problems with build-up or brown spots.

 The Black + Decker D2030 steam iron has a grey speckled semi-clear outer housing with white & gray handle and trim.
 There is a fabric and temperature setting guide printed on the top of the housing, just underneath the handle where it can be easily referenced.

-Many people don’t think about the handle, but it’s an important consideration for those who do two hour ironing marathons.
-This model has a smooth handle that has been designed with comfort in mind, and is unlikely to rub your hand the wrong way.
+Many people don’t think about the handle, but it’s an important consideration for those who do two-hour ironing marathons.
+This model has a smooth handle that has been designed with comfort in mind and is unlikely to rub your hand the wrong way.